stan754/IntuneGraph/docs/Reference/Private/Wait-FileProcessing.md

 ### None.
 No objects can be piped into this function

 ## OUTPUTS
-### This function returns the response
+### This function outputs the mobileAppContentFile body when the state is success

 ## NOTES
-NAME: Invoke-PostRequest
+NAME: Wait-FileProcessing

 ## RELATED LINKS